ThomasMertes/seed7/src/read_me.txt

 COMPILING WITH EMCC FROM EMSCRIPTEN

-    The makefile mk_emccw.mak is provided for compiling with emcc under Windows.
-Besides emcc it needs also gcc from MinGW and node.js.
+    The makefiles mk_emccl.mak and mk_emccw.mak are provided for compiling with emcc under Linux and Windows.
+Besides emcc you need also gcc (under Windows use gcc from MinGW) and node.js.
 When you download emsdk you get also a version of node.js.
-It is necessary to raise the allowed stack size of node.js.
-This is done with the command editbin (from Visual-C).
-The stack is increased (in the directory of node.exe) with:

-    editbin /stack:33554432 node.exe

-  The file .emscripten in your home directory must be also adjusted.
-Change the NODE_JS entry to:

-    NODE_JS = ['node', '--stack_size=8192']
+  To compile Seed7 under Linux use a terminal window and activate the PATH and other environment variables for emcc (with 'source ./emsdk_env.sh' in the emsdk directory).
+  Afterwards go to the directory 'seed7/src' (with cd) and
+  type:

+    make -f mk_emccl.mak depend
+    make -f mk_emccl.mak

-  Use the command line, go to the 'seed7\src' directory and type:
+  To compile Seed7 under Windows use a console window and activate the PATH and other environment variables for emcc (with 'emsdk_env.bat' in the emsdk directory).
+Afterwards go to the directory 'seed7\src' (with cd) and type:

     mingw32-make -f mk_emccw.mak depend
     mingw32-make -f mk_emccw.mak

-  The Seed7 interpreter (s7.js) can be started with:
+  After compilation of Seed7 the Seed7 interpreter (s7.js) can
+  be started (in the directory 'seed7/prg') with:

     node s7.js hello

-  Programs with bigger stack requirements must be started with:

-    node --stack_size=8192 s7.js chkstr

   Note that the Emscripten version of Seed7 is experimental.
   Due to limitations of Emscripten and missing Seed7 driver libraries several things do not work as they should:

-    - Currently only files with relative paths can be opened.
+    - Under Windows only files with relative paths can be opened.
-    - When s7.js is executed with node.js reading from stdin is not possible (EOF is reached immediately).
+    - Reading from stdin is not possible (EOF is reached immediately).
+    - When executing with node.js the environment variables of the computer are not available (Only a fake environment is present).
+    - Processes cannot be started.
+    - Sockets cannot be used.
     - Graphics is currently not supported.

+  When you execute

+    node s7.js aS7Program

+  you might get an error like:

+    exception thrown: RangeError: Maximum call stack size exceeded

+  In this case you can raise the allowed stack size.
+Execute node.js as follows (chose a sufficient stack_size):

+    node --stack_size=8192 s7.js chkstr

+  You can also raise the allowed stack size of node.js permanently.
+Under Windows this is done with the command editbin (from Visual-C).
+The stack is increased (in the directory of node.exe) with:

+    editbin /stack:33554432 node.exe

+  If the stack problems are triggered by emscripten the file .emscripten in your home directory must be also adjusted.
+  Change the NODE_JS entry to:

+    NODE_JS = ['node', '--stack_size=8192']

 COMPILING UNDER DOS WITH DJGPP